As agile development has become the norm—90% of organizations practice agile—mobile app testing and a clear mobile testing strategy become essential.

 Internal feedback can be very helpful, but if you can organize a customer advisory board to perform alpha testing on an early prototype, you’ll get much more relevant insight on your minimum viable product.

-When you’ve resolved key concerns surfaced during alpha testing, you’ll be able to move on to beta testing, where users can expose unique use cases, usability and potential points of failure.
+When you’ve resolved key concerns surfaced during alpha testing, you’ll be able to move on to beta testing, where users can expose unique use cases, usability issues and potential points of failure.

 5. Use mobile analytics